silaspe/maths/docs/lambda.md

 $$ \text{Not} = \lambda p. p \text{F} \text{T} $$

-### chapter $7$: currying operations, numbers, arithmetic operations, groupings, subtraction, and the biggest (codable) number
+### chapter $7$: currying operations, numbers, arithmetic operations, groupings, subtraction, is $0$, inequalities, equalities, and the biggest (codable) number

 $$ \text{By the way, everything else that I had learned (other than this page's main plot of the biggest (codable) number) while writing this (currying operations, arithmetic operations, groupings, and subtraction) (that I learned via actually watching through the videos) was going to be in a post credit scene, but they were actually required for the code (e.g. I nedded an exponent function for the `for i in range(x - 1): result = x ** result` on lines $4$ - $5$ of the epsilon subscript function).} $$